alikariminik/MyGov-Milestone-Project-3/README.md

 Following these fixes, and a repeat of tests, it was confirmed that the site was fully functional for keyboard-only users.

 ### Site Testing by a 3rd Party
-Having tested all of the user stories myself, I devised a step-by-step guide which captures what any user to the site may try to achieve when visiting the site and instructed my partner to follw them and and provide me feedback on her results.
+Having tested all of the user stories myself, I devised a step-by-step guide which captures what any user to the site may try to achieve when visiting the site and instructed my partner to follow them and provide me feedback on her results.
 The steps were as follows:
 1. Open the website - *check to see if all of the contents load successfully - this will be done on every subsequent page opened
 2. Click on the "Sign Up!" button.
 3. Create a new account and attempt to create one which does not meet the password minimum character requirements.
 Ensure log in directs back to the Home Page.